Volunteer at Sir Harold Hillier Gardens

 Adopting a tree is a very special living gift.
 Over the years it can be enjoyed and treasured by you and future generations.
 It also helps us to continue to develop and maintain our beautiful collection of trees and plants within the Gardens.

 We know the importance of selecting the right tree.
 You may have a favourite species or wish to adopt a tree in an area that you particularly like.
 We will discuss your request with you to make sure that you are happy with your decision.
-Once a suitable tree is chosen, it will be labelled with the name of the person for whom it is adopted.
+Once a suitable tree is chosen, it can be labelled with a personalised message (max 20 words, subject to approval).

 We would love to hear from you if you would like to sponsor a feature within the Gardens.